Tory Channel

 Tory Channel (officially Tory Channel / Kura Te Au) is one of the drowned valleys that form the Marlborough Sounds in New Zealand.
 Inter-island ferries normally use it as the principal channel between Cook Strait and the Marlborough Sounds.

 Tory Channel lies to the south of Arapaoa Island, separating it from the mainland.
 At its western end it joins the larger Queen Charlotte Sound, which it meets halfway along the latter's length.
 Its eastern end meets Cook Strait close to the strait's narrowest point.
 The Channel is 16.8 km long, averages 1.1 km in width, and is up to 65 m deep, with an average channel depth of 39.2 m.

 Tory Channel forms a substantial part of the ferry route between Wellington and Picton.
-Erosion attributed to the wake from the ferries, particularly the new faster ones (now discontinued), has resulted in speed restrictions.
+Erosion attributed to the wake from the ferries, particularly the new faster ones (discontinued in 2005), has resulted in speed restrictions.

 One of the two candidates for the easternmost point in the South Island (along with Cape Campbell) lies at the entrance of Tory Channel.
 It is called West Head.